lovelace-edu/lovelace/README.md

 Prejudice contains if you ask for a list of your lessons today).
 - **Community-driven** – this isn't the plaything of a venture capitalist.
 This is free (as in freedom) software that anyone can contribute to, modify and run.
 - **Accessible** – the platform is designed to be usable by everyone.
-We're working to try and
+We're constantly working to find new ways to accomodate people.
+If you can think of a way to make something more usable (or if something confuses you) – we'd love to hear it!

 ## Contributions